Save to My DOJO

 Custom Profiles let you add custom profiles to a policy.
 A custom profile is used for capacity planning purposes in vRealize.
 For example, you can define a specific standard size for a virtual machine or ESXi host.

-Apply Policy to Groups will let you link the policy to one or more custom groups that you’ve defined.
+Applying Policy to Groups will let you link the policy to one or more custom groups that you’ve defined.

-Since most of the issues in a virtual infrastructure are a result of inconsistent configurations, dashboards in this category highlight the inconsistencies at various levels such as Virtual Machines, Hosts, Clusters, nd Virtual Networks.
+Since most of the issues in a virtual infrastructure are a result of inconsistent configurations, dashboards in this category highlight the inconsistencies at various levels such as Virtual Machines, Hosts, Clusters, and Virtual Networks.

 You can view a list of configuration improvements that helps you to avoid problems that are caused by misconfiguration.

 Issues requiring mitigation are reported to administrators.
-It will inform you if you’re violating any kind of configuration or security best practice, and best of all, can inform you on how to improve the issue.
+It will inform you if you’re violating any kind of configuration or security best practice, and best of all can inform you on how to improve the issue.

-As you can see, vRealize does more than just monitor vCenter.
+As you can see, vRealize Operations Manager does more than just monitor vCenter.
 It gives you more control and insight into your vSphere environment.
 Also worth mentioning is it can also monitor other tools you might have like Horizon.
 It’s well worth having it run in your environment!
 The longer it is able to analyze your environment, the better and smarter it becomes.
-Having the ability to see the issue and a recommendation to go along with said issue is invaluable.
+Having the ability to see the issue and a recommendation to go along with the said issue is invaluable.
 Most SMBs are always looking to streamline alerts and notifications and this solution will fill that void.

 Not a DOJO Member yet?

 Join thousands of other IT pros and receive a weekly roundup email with the latest content & updates!